-- Users prefer for desktop over mobile when managing campaigns.
+Users prefer desktop over mobile when managing campaigns.
 Mobile was seen as a secondary, 'bonus' point.

-- The most important metrics identified by interviewees were (in order of importance) were Click-Through Rates (CTRs), Impressions and Conversions
+The most important metrics identified by interviewees were (in order of importance) Click-Through Rates (CTRs), Impressions and Conversions.

 PRINCIPLES + GUIDELINES

-- The design should offer constrains in order to ensure a low-to-moderate learning curve; however, they must be kept in check to prevent restrictiveness.
+The design should offer constraints that ensure a low-to-moderate learning curve; however, they must be kept in check to prevent restrictiveness.

 CARLA: THE SOCIAL MEDIA MANAGER